Open Operating Grant Program (OOGP) – ResearchNet “Application” Phase Instructions

 This task collects information on all participants involved in your research application and the institution or organization that will receive funds if your application is successful.
 Consult the Individual Eligibility Requirements on the CIHR website for more information.
 The name of the Nominated Principal Applicant must remain unchanged between registration and application.

-- Log in to the Common CV system: go to the CV menu and select Funding.
+- Log in to the Common CV (CCV) system, go to the CV menu on the top left of the page, and then select "Funding".

-- In the Funding Source field, select CIHR from the dropdown and click next.
-Select the appropriate CV type and click next.
+- In the Funding Source field, select "CIHR" from the dropdown and click next.
+Select the CIHR T-OOGP Biosketch template and click next.

-- Enter data and click on "Done."
-Validation is automatically performed and errors are displayed, if any.
+- Enter or select the most appropriate data in each of the required sections, and click "Done" when finished each section.
+Validation is performed automatically; if there are any errors, they will be displayed in each section.
 The validation rules follow the requirements set specifically by CIHR.

 All attachments must adhere to the guidelines for attachments on the Acceptable Application Formats and Attachments.
 Before preparing your proposal, please carefully review these instructions.